Cezar-22/Basic-C-Scripts/README.md

 # Basic-C-Scripts
-C++ Projects that I work for school
+C++ Projects that I work for at school